royalescape/royal-escape-app/README.md

 # royal-escape-app
-UI code for hosting the royal escape app
+UI code for hosting the royal escape app.
+Hosted on VERCEL